 and reliably create new and innovative designs in a variety of advanced

-products with production volumes in the billions.
+production volumes in the billions.

 True Circuits is headquartered at 4300 El Camino Real, Suite 200, Los Altos,

 California 94022 and can be found on the web at

 be made by calling the company directly at (650) 949-3400 or via e-mail at

 Press Contact: Kimberly Toan, True Circuits, Inc., (650) 949-3400, Ext.

 IC Integrated Circuit

 IoT Internet of Things

 DDR Double Data Rate

 ONFI Open NAND Flash Interface